Priest hunter: Popery Act

 O'Mullowney, of Derrew in the Partry Mountains of County Mayo was perhaps the most notorious.
 He was an alcoholic and horse thief who took up the profession in return for a pardon from the hangman's noose, c.
 1715.
 In 1726, he was killed by Fr.
 David Burke, a priest he was pursuing, and his body was thrown in a lake; it was recovered and buried at Ballintubber Abbey.

 Even if they could not kill the priest hunter, local Irish Catholics even would seek revenge by burning down his house and farmyard.
 The risks were the same for known informants.
 The distribution of priest hunters was uneven; some local police forces chose to overlook both the presence of priests and their activity at Mass rocks.

-The penal law imposed outlawry upon the remaining clerics, and they were forced to say Mass in secret, and in remote locations.
+The penal laws imposed outlawry upon the remaining clerics, and they were forced to say Mass in secret, and in remote locations.
 High-risk worship at Mass rocks became common.
 The attending priest would usually wear a veil, so that if an attendee was questioned, they were able to say truthfully that they did not know who had said the Mass.

 According to Tony Nugent, the last killing of a priest at a Mass rock took place at Inse an tSagairt, near Bonane, County Kerry in the year 1829.
 A local woman, who ran a shebeen at Glengarriff, reputedly conspired with five local men to kill the priest and split the £45 bounty among themselves.
 After capturing the priest during Mass, beheading him inside a house at Killowen near Kenmare, and bringing his severed head to Cork City, the six conspirators learned that Catholic Emancipation had just been signed into law and that no reward would be given.
 In frustration, the six priest hunters threw the severed head into the River Lee.